 This should present all relevant details concerning the case.
 The case presentation should contain a description of the patient’s relevant demographic information (without adding any details that could lead to the identification of the patient); any relevant medical history of the patient; the patient’s symptoms and signs; any tests that were carried out and a description of any treatment or intervention.
 This section may be broken into subsections with appropriate subheadings.
 If it is a case series, then details must be included for all patients.

-This section should discuss the peculiarities of the case in detail with reference to literature.
-A detailed leiterature review at least of the Medline using Pubmed should be given here along with keywords.
-This should then logically concluded into the the take home message from the case report
+This section should discuss the peculiarities of the case in detail with reference to the literature.
+A detailed literature review at least of the Medline using Pubmed should be given here along with keywords.
+This should then logically conclude with the take home message from the case report

 This should state clearly what can be concluded from the case report, and give a clear explanation of the importance and relevance of the case.
 Is it an original case report of interest to a particular clinical speciality of medicine or will it have a broader clinical impact across medicine?
 Please include information on how it will significantly advance our knowledge of a particular disease etiology or surgical technique or pathology.

 If abbreviations are used in the text they should either be defined in the text where first used, or a list of abbreviations can be provided.

 This section is compulsory.
 It should provide a statement to confirm that the patient has given their informed consent for the case report to be published.
 You do not need to send the form to us on submission, but we may request to see a copy at any stage (including after publication

 Please declare whether competing interest exists.
 A competing interest exists when your interpretation of data or presentation of information may be influenced by your personal or financial relationship with other people or organizations.